30 Things to do After Installing Ubuntu 18.04 LTS

 And place them into the

 .themes folder.
-If you don’t have such a folder, you must create it.
+If you don’t have such a folder, create it.

 Similarly, you can install Shell themes.
-Just place them in the
+Just place it in the

-.themes folder and then activate it from GNOME Tweaks.
+.themes folder and then activate from GNOME Tweaks.

 To install icons, and cursor themes, you extract them into the